 English language testing is offered in Jersey, at Highlands College, St Saviour, by the IELTS SELT Consortium (ISC), a UK Government approved Secure English Language Test provider.
 For further details of when and where the Life Skills B1 English language tests are to be conducted, check the IELTS website.

 Book a test on the IELTS website

-2. possess an academic qualification deemed by UK NARIC to meet the recognised standard of a Bachelor's of Master's degree of PhD in the United Kingdom and:
+2. possess an academic qualification deemed by ECCTIS (UK ENIC) to meet the recognised standard of a Bachelor's of Master's degree of PhD in the United Kingdom and:

-- UK NARIC has confirmed that the qualification was taught or, as the case may be, researched in English; or
+- ECCTIS (UK ENIC) has confirmed that the qualification was taught or, as the case may be, researched in English; or

 - the qualification was taught or, as the case may be, researched in any of the following English speaking countries (Antigua and Barbuda, Australia, the Bahamas, Barbados, Belize, Dominica, Grenada, Guyana, Jamaica, New Zealand, Republic of Ireland, St Christopher and Nevis, St Lucia, St Vincent and the Grenadines, Trinidad and Tobago, USA); or

 3. you possessed a qualification or had passed a test in English at a level equivalent to Level B1 or above on the Council of Europe's Common European Framework of Reference for Languages: Learning, Teaching, Assessment; or